Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

 \subsubsection{J1553+2926}

-The spectra show two quasars at z=1.16, separated by 10.067$\arcsec$ (corresponding to 82.745 kpc).
-Only member A shows a weak blueshifted absorption feature near Mg II.
-The continua are not fully consistent, and the emission-line profiles differ between the two members.
+The spectra show two quasars at z=1.166, separated by 10.067$\arcsec$ (corresponding to 82.745 kpc).
+The two spectra have very different strength and profile in C III] and Mg II emission lines.
 Therefore, we classify this system as a dual quasar.